Client: Happy Planet Group

 Print ready artwork mechanicals

 The Happy Planet Group is a mother/daughter duo company dedicated to combining ancient superfoods from around the planet with modern flavors to spread health and nutrition to an American market.
 Their sub-brand, MiSOgood, is a line of organic, non-GMO soup bases and universal condiments created in Japan with authentic ingredients and expertise.
-In order to help the company communicate the value of their products, Crème de Mint revamped the soup package and website design.
+In order to help the company communicate the value of their products, Crème de Mint revamped the brand’s graphic design for their food packaging.

 Happy Planet Group’s products are designed to bring the depth and zest of umami (a savory flavor) to everyday meals.
 They are made using a 1,000-year-old Japanese fermentation process with organic ingredients and pure spring water.
 MiSOgood, for example, is organic, non-GMO, gluten-free, vegan, high in antioxidants, and contains healthy probiotics that promote healthy digestive and immune system function.